kabbo1031/js-password-strength-checker/README.md

-# js-password-strength-checker
+# Password Strength Checker

-Password strength checker using JavaScrip
+A simple password strength checker built using JavaScript.

+It evaluates password strength based on length, characters, and symbols.